 The Source of Your Personal Power

 There are two potential sources of our inner drive and self-confidence.
 First, there is a source that comes from temporary things.
-Our Ego is the source of all things temporary.
-We don’t usually think of the Ego as something temporary, but it is.
+Our Ego is the source of all things impermanent.
+We don’t usually think of the Ego as something temporal, but it is.

 Although we are not our Ego, many people don’t realize it.
 The Ego is only a mechanism that orients our consciousness to our bodies.
 Our Ego and our bodies are temporary.
-Everything on the physical level is temporary, but our consciousness or Soul is infinite.
+Everything on the physical level is transitory and fleeting, but our consciousness or Soul is infinite.

 Then there is a capacity that comes from the permanence of our being.
 It’s the source originating from the Spirit or Soul.

 Here’s another way to look at it.
 Our willpower and inner strength give us life.
 If our source is object-related and temporary, we are continually running out of life.
 If you feel like joy and happiness are fleeting, then your source of these things is likely temporary.
-However, if our source is infinite, then we live in a state of peace and contentment regardless of our external situation.
+If our willpower comes from an infinite wellspring, then we live in a state of peace and contentment regardless of our external situation.

 You have the choice to choose what source powers your thoughts.
 Let’s look more closely at the consequences of this choice.